Torres del Paine Circuit

 Starting / finishing point

 The trip starts on Wednesday morning and finishes on Thursday.
-You will need to arrive the afternoon before and sleep in Puerto Natales.
+You will need to arrive the afternoon before the first day and sleep in Puerto Natales.
 If your arrival the day before matches with our regular pick-up in Punta Arenas, you can join the group; this option will also be available with our regular pick-up at Puerto Natales Airport or if you are coming from El Calafate to Puerto Natales Bus Station.
 Our drop-off service is to Punta Arenas, Puerto Natales, or El Calafate.
 Please visit our Weekly Transfer Board for details of pick-up and drop-off times.

 Physical demand